javierbrea/personal-website/content/blog/spellcheck-github-action/index.md

 featured: { image: ./check-for-spell-mistakes_thumbnail.jpg }
 ---

-# How to spell check your docs in a continuous integration pipeline

 ![Spell mistake in a typewriter document](./check-for-spell-mistakes.jpg)

 As software engineers, we write a lot of documentation (or we should, at least).
 It is usual to __write these docs in Markdown format in the code repository__ for many reasons, but mainly: